 Applicants must be nominated by their department, IDP or school.
 To apply for nomination, students must:

-- An unofficial copy of your Graduate Transcript with Fall 2022 grades posted.
+- Upload an unofficial copy of your Graduate Transcript with Fall 2024 grades posted to the Transcript section.
 The transcript printed from MyUCLA is acceptable.
-A Degree Progress Report (DPR) is not.
-If Fall Quarter is your first graduate term at UCLA, include an unofficial transcript from the last university attended (even if the last college/university was UCLA).
-Students who have incomplete grades that remain unresolved (i.e., “I” grades) must provide a statement explaining the reason for the incomplete(s), the steps that will be taken to resolve the incomplete(s) and the timeline for doing so.
+Do not submit a Degree Progress Report (DPR).
+If Fall Quarter is your first graduate term at UCLA, you must include an unofficial transcript from the last college/university attended (even if the last college/university was UCLA).

 - The mentor should describe the mentor relationship and the project that the student will carry out during the academic year.
 If a mentoring relationship has already been established between the applicant and faculty member, the letter should distinguish between ongoing and additional mentoring activities that would occur during this period.